SARAD-GmbH/RegServer/README.md

 to clone the working directory from the git repository.

     cd RegServer
-    pipenv install
+    pdm install
-    pipenv shell

-to create the virtual environment, install all required dependencies and start the shell within this virtual environment.
+to create and fill the '__pypackages__' directory with all required dependencies.

 If you want to do further development and use modules that are only required during the development or to make the documentation using SPHINX, use

-    pipenv install --dev
+    pdm install --dev

 ### Configuration ###
 In the configuration file `src\config.toml`, you can switch on or off the